egXcoder/Study-Repository/database/parts/partitioning.md

 Tip: you can create ordinary secondary index as long as not unique with no issue
   - in mysql, it will create index on each partition
-  - in postgres, it will create index on each partition + globally
+  - in postgres, it will create index on each partition + manage global state

 ## Q: when would i favour parition over composite key?